How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

-The often desired, yet rarely spoken about subject when building a physique: full muscles.
+The often desired, yet rarely spoken about subject when considering the aesthetics of a physique: turning flat muscles to full muscles.

-Ever wonder why sometimes you look bigger than others?
+Ever wonder why sometimes you appear more massive than others?
 Same weight, same body fat percentage, but it’s as if your muscles were inflated.
-As if you had a 24/7 mini muscle pump.. then inexplicably at other times you look smaller, like you had a reverse muscle pump.
+Like somebody connected you to a balloon pump?
+Your muscles are full.

-In this article you’ll find: the difference between full, flat, & spilled muscles, common causes of flat and spilled muscles, and of course how to make your muscles fuller!
+In this article you’ll learn: the difference between full, flat, & spilled muscles, common causes of flat and spilled muscles, and 18 ways to make your muscles fuller.

 Full Muscles VS Flat Muscles VS Spilled Muscles

 We’ll kick this off with the basics.
-There are subtle to major differences between full muscles, flat muscles, and spilled muscles.
+There are moderate to major differences between full muscles, flat muscles, and spilled muscles.

 Yet.